thevirtuoso1973/COMP0016-Team26-Project-Site/content/requirements/_index.md

 CarerCare's wellbeing scores were sent to a server used to represent scores from different regions on a map visually.
 NudgeMe also has this feature.
 We hope that the NHS will benefit from monitoring the wellbeing of people across the country and how it is being affected by the COVID pandemic.

-Below are two graphs that display the effect of lockdown on UK adults' mental health and wellbeing [1].
+Below are two graphs that display the effect of lockdown on UK adults' mental health and wellbeing[^1].

 The graph below shows the increasing rates of loneliness and hopelessness in the UK since mid-March 2020.
 <img src="https://user-images.githubusercontent.com/55795994/111076321-c6a3d380-84e3-11eb-8f10-a3ae00ad82e4.png"